top of page

 When it comes to chronic or recurring pain, you may recognise:

 Sometimes, pain can be your body’s attempt at getting your attention.
-What may begin as a whisper (a little niggle here and there) can become louder and louder over time, the longer it is left unaddressed.
-Pain can become worse and worse as a part of you desperately tries to communicate something important, or to try to get a need met.
-In my experience the need can often be for more rest, or for an emotional experience to be addressed, but it can be many different things, and the only way to find out is to explore it directly by getting to know the parts involved.
+What may begin as a whisper (a little niggle here and there) can become louder over time if left unaddressed.
+Pain can worsen as a part of you desperately tries to communicate something important or to get a need met.
+In my experience, the need can often be for more rest or for an emotional experience to be addressed.
+However, it can be many different things, and the only way to find out is to explore it directly by getting to know the parts involved.

 How IFS Can Help You Navigate Pain

-IFS doesn’t promise to make the pain disappear or cure you of a chronic condition (and I’d always be wary of anything that makes promises like that!)
-But it can offer you:
+IFS doesn’t promise to make the pain disappear or cure you of a chronic condition (and I’d always be wary of anything that makes promises like that!).
+However, it can offer you:

-In my work with women navigating everything from menstrual cramps, to repetitive injuries, to migraines, to unexplained chronic pain, I’ve seen how powerful this work can be.
+In my work with women navigating everything from menstrual cramps to repetitive injuries, migraines, and unexplained chronic pain, I’ve seen how powerful this work can be.
 It’s not about ignoring or denying the medical and physical reality, but about adding support that is so needed.
-And in some cases, it absolutely does make a difference to pain levels, duration, or frequency- offering real, tangible relief and change.
+In some cases, it absolutely does make a difference to pain levels, duration, or frequency—offering real, tangible relief and change.

 IFS Journaling Prompts to Explore Your Experience of Pain